MiaTothova/story-vault/README.md

 ![](https://github.com/MiaTothova/story-vault/blob/main/images/test-3.png)

  ### Adicional Testing
-* I continuasly used the pep8online linter to confirm my code is problem free
+* I continously used the pep8online linter to confirm my code is problem-free
-* I used and tested in the gitpod terminal replaying and fixing isues until I got it right.
+* I used and tested in the gitpod terminal replaying and fixing issues until I got it right.
-* Tested on the Heroku terminal as I set up automatic deployment so I was able to see exactly how the game generated.
+* Tested on the Heroku terminal as I set up automatic deployment so I was able to see exactly how the game was generated.

  ## Compatibility
 To ensure that a broad range of users can successfully view/use the site, I tested it across all major browsers on both desktop and mobile.